OLYMPUS carbon capture project

 It uses OxyCalciner technology to capture CO₂ from the flue gas of the Milaki cement plant.
 The captured CO₂ will then be transported to the Cryocap plant to be liquefied and stored.

-The Cryocap™ Oxy technology by Air Liquide captures and purifies CO₂ from flue gas through oxycombustion processes.
+The Cryocap™ FG technology by Air Liquide captures and purifies CO₂ from flue gas through oxycombustion processes.
 It has a CO₂ capture rate of 98%.
 This technology can manage impurities, particularly high levels of nitrogen oxides, to ensure the quality and safety of the captured CO₂.

 With our innovative OLYMPUS project, we are contributing to the decarbonization of our industry, leading the way towards a net-zero future in Greece and Europe.